 How to Check Temperature Without Thermometer

+After all, a fever tends to serve as an indicator that your body is finding something off and trying to return to its normal.
 But if you don’t have a thermometer lying around, or the only one you could find was buried deep in some bathroom drawer and you’re not sure just how long it’s been in there, you might be wondering:

-Is there any legit thanks to gauging whether your temperature is above normal without a thermometer?
+Is there any legit thanks to gauge whether your temperature is above normal without a thermometer?
 Read on to learn what to do if you’re feeling feverish, no matter your thermometer situation, with insight from immunology docs.

-What is the Check Temperature Without Thermometer
+Check Temperature Without a Thermometer

 A thermometer is specifically designed to measure body temperature, and other methods that people might use, such as touching the forehead or feeling the skin, are not reliable ways of determining body temperature.

-However, there are some indirect signs that can give a rough idea of whether someone has a fever, which is an indicator of a high body temperature.
+However, some indirect signs can give a rough idea of whether someone has a fever, which is an indicator of a high body temperature.
 These signs can include sweating, shivering, a flushed face, or feeling hot to the touch.
 It’s important to note that these signs are not a substitute for a thermometer, and anyone who suspects they have a fever should use a thermometer to accurately determine their body temperature.

 How to Check Temperature Without Thermometer